davidbauch/davidbauch/README.md

 # Stuff I did:

-These are the projects I am most proud of.
-I created most of them during work or for fun in my free time.
+These are some of the projects I created during work or for fun in my free time.

 ## [Quantum Simulation Program QDaCC](https://github.com/davidbauch/QDaCC)